Author: Edic, Phil, 1Token

 Treasury departments of to-C crypto lending institutions should take cashflow projection and asset liquidity ratio as high priority.

 Crypto lenders need to know when they need to request further collateral for each order / borrower, or which price ranges are most ‘dangerous’ that trigger margin calls or forced liquidations for a large chunk of loan orders.

 On the other hand, when collateral value increases with coin price, borrowers will apply to increase loan or withdraw collateral.
-Lenders should be able to simulate those scenarios and judge how to fulfill borrower’s request while still keeping a healthy LTV / collateral coverage ratio.
+In crypto collateral lending, lenders should be able to simulate those scenarios and judge how to fulfill borrower’s request while still keeping a healthy LTV / collateral coverage ratio.

 Maker-checker Approval and Audit Trail

 Key operations through order lifetime require manual confirmation, e.g., when lender receives collateral from borrower’s exchange account, lender cannot automatically match the deposit to borrower so manual confirmation is necessary.

 Functions like different user’s roles (maker/ check), approval process and operation log are required for large institutions to prevent mistakes, and provide necessary documentation to meet the standard from internal control and external auditors.

 For financial reporting purposes, lending business data should be fed into accounting software like NetSuite and QuickBooks.